netease-im/node-nim/README.md

 node-nim runs on Node.js and is available as a NPM package.
 You can specify architecture and platform by `--arch` and `--platform` flags.

-node-nim will download the nim SDK which has the same version, you can override the version by add `--nim-sdk-version` or `--nim-sdk-url` flag.
+node-nim will download the nim SDK which has the same version, you can override the version by add `--nimSdkVersion` or `--nimSdkUrl` flag.

 ```
-npm install node-nim --save-dev --arch=x64 --platform=win32 --nim-sdk-version=9.1.0
+npm install node-nim --save-dev --arch=x64 --platform=win32 --nimSdkVersion=9.1.0
 ```

 ## Build From Source